scipy-conference/scipy_proceedings/papers/jacob_montiel/jacob_montiel.rst

 - **Outliers.** Not to be confused with true drift.
 A drift detection method must be robust to noise, in other words, minimize the number of false positives in the presence of outliers or noise.

-Although the incremental nature of stream methods provides some robustness to concept drift, specialized methods have been proposed to detect drift.
+Although the continuous learning nature of stream methods provides some robustness to concept drift, specialized methods have been proposed to detect drift.
 Multiple methods have been proposed in the literature, :cite:`Gama2014Survey` provides a thorough survey of this topic.
 In general, the goal of drift detection methods is to accurately detect changes in the data distribution while showing robustness to noise and being resources-wise efficient.
-Drift-aware methods use drift detection mechanisms to react faster and efficiently to changes.
+Drift-aware methods use specialized detection mechanisms to react faster and efficiently to drift.
 For example, the *Hoeffding Tree* algorithm :cite:`Domingos2000HT`, a kind of decision tree for data streams, does not handle concept drift explicitly, whereas the *Hoeffding Adaptive Tree* :cite:`Bifet2009HAT` uses *ADaptive WINdowing* (*ADWIN*) :cite:`Bifet2007ADWIN` to detect drifts.
 If a drift is detected at a given branch, an alternate branch is created and